DanishIsmail/Flask_introductory_app/README.md

 - To install the dependencies run `pip install -r requirements.txt`.
 - Add the Envirnoment variable in `.env` file.
-- Register the Webhook to listen from telegram.
 - # To run the project `python app.py`.